Lyme Carditis Heart Block Progression Can Occur Within Hours

 Lyme carditis should be included in the differential diagnosis whenever a patient presents with unexplained heart block, especially in endemic areas.

-This is particularly important in younger patients without structural heart disease.
-In a patient in their 20s or 30s with new AV block, Lyme disease should be strongly considered.
+In patients in their 20s or 30s with new AV block, Lyme disease deserves strong consideration.

 Timing and Manifestations